 REGISTERING A DOMESTIC PARTNERSHIP IN NEW JERSEY

 The New Jersey Department of Health’s Office of Vital Statistics and Registry offers the following information about the various requirements necessary for registering a domestic partnership between couples in New Jersey.
-At Weinberger Divorce & Family Law Group, we also recommend you consider reviewing information on cohabitation or domestic partnership agreements as you proceed with sharing your lives as a couple together.
+At Weinberger Divorce & Family Law Group, LLC, we also recommend you consider reviewing information on cohabitation or domestic partnership agreements as you proceed with sharing your lives as a couple together.

 What are the requirements to register a Domestic Partnership?

 Couples wishing to register a Domestic Partnership must be couples who are both 62 years of age or older.
 Couples must also meet the following requirements:

 - Share a common residence in New Jersey or in any other jurisdiction provided that at least one of the applicants is a member of a New Jersey State-administered retirement system;

 - Both persons are jointly responsible for each other’s common welfare as evidenced by joint financial arrangements or joint ownership of real or personal property;